QuantEcon/lecture-source-py/source/rst/lqcontrol.rst

 Mathematically, LQ control problems are closely related to :doc:`the Kalman filter <kalman>`

-* Recursive formulations of linear-quadratic control problems and Kalman filtering problems both involve matrix **Riccati equations**
+* Recursive formulations of linear-quadratic control problems and Kalman filtering problems both involve matrix **Riccati equations**.

-* Classical formulations of linear control and linear filtering problems make use of similar matrix decompositions (see for example :doc:`this lecture <lu_tricks>` and :doc:`this lecture <classical_filtering>`)
+* Classical formulations of linear control and linear filtering problems make use of similar matrix decompositions (see for example :doc:`this lecture <lu_tricks>` and :doc:`this lecture <classical_filtering>`).

 In reading what follows, it will be useful to have some familiarity with